 Daniel Albus, PE

-Daniel Albus, PE, is a Senior Associate and a Team Leader in Parkhill’s Treatment Practice.
+Daniel Albus, PE, is a Principal and a Team Leader in Parkhill’s Treatment Practice.
 He is an expert in water and wastewater treatment for industries and municipalities.
-Since joining Parkhill in 2010, Daniel has worked with many clients throughout West Texas and Dallas/Ft.
-Worth to improve water quality both at water and wastewater treatment plants.
+Since joining Parkhill in 2010, Daniel has worked with many clients throughout West Texas and the DFW area to improve water quality both at water and wastewater treatment plants.
 He is a subject matter expert on wastewater reuse and membrane treatment.
-His work on the Wheeler RO plant was awarded ACEC Gold status for engineering excellence in 2017.
+His work on the Wheeler Reverse Osmosis Plant was awarded ACEC Gold status for engineering excellence in 2017.
 Daniel was selected as a Top Young Professional in 2018 by ENR Magazine and 2018 Young Engineer of the Year by the South Plains Chapter of TSPE.
-Daniel considers treatment design to be a balance of effectiveness and efficiency that should always be mindful of the owner’s operational structure.

 “Building community means serving as an essential cog in the wheel that makes communities grow and prosper.
 We are the trusted advisors that communities need to make essential decisions about key current and future needs.
 We want to help nurture and be a part of the lifeblood that makes our communities special.”